LakunleD/nodejs-boilerplate/README.md

 3. Set your environment variables in your `.bashrc` file.
 The three environment variables are `MONGO_URL`, `PORT` and `JWT_SECRET`.

-    Please note that `MONGO_URL` is the connection url for MongoDB, `PORT` is the port the aoi would be running on while `JWT_SECRET` is the secret key for jsonwebtoken.
+    Please note that `MONGO_URL` is the connection url for MongoDB, `PORT` is the port the api would be running on while `JWT_SECRET` is the secret key for jsonwebtoken.

 4. Start your MongoDB server